All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Project initiators, including foreign companies that wish to apply to the WIC can be of foreign nationality.
 Moreover, it is not compulsory that the firm exists the day the application is submitted.
 However, the project has to be developed and executed in France.
 The WIC can be broken into 3 stages

 1st stage (seed or start-up): for the first 100 appointees (out of 900-1000 applicants); up to 200k€ in subsidies.
-The date to the opening for the next round of this phase are not yet known but is supposed to be end of the current civil year.
+The date for the opening for the next round of this phase is not yet known but is supposed to be the end of the current civil year.

-Therefore, this contest can be likened to a corporate subsidy in France: moreover, it can be accumultated with the research tax credit and the statut JEI Young Innovative Status and if any, with employment and innovation subsidies.
+Therefore, this contest can be likened to a corporate subsidy in France.
+Moreover, it can be accumulated with the research tax credit, the JEI Young Innovative Status, and employment and innovation subsidies.

 This unwrapping can be summarized as follows